tomdaley92/win-cat/README.md

                   timeout is 750 milliseconds.
                   e.g.    wc -z localhost 1-200

-    r             Do a reverse dns lookup with ICMP echo requests. e.g.    wc -sr 10.0.0.0/24
+    r             Do a reverse DNS lookup with ICMP echo requests. e.g.    wc -sr 10.0.0.0/24

     w timeout     The timeout in milliseconds for pings and connect